 Southeast Missouri Event

-- The Dr. Martin Luther King Jr. Celebration Dinner will be held at the Show Me Center in Cape Girardeau on Wednesday, January 18, 2012 at 6 p.m.
-The keynote speaker will be L. Douglas Wilder, the first elected African-American governor in U.S. history.
+- Cape Girardeau: The Dr. Martin Luther King Jr. Celebration Dinner will be held at the Show Me Center on Jan.
+23 at 6 p.m.
+Recording artist, singer/songwriter, and philanthropist John Legend will present the keynote address.
 The event is sponsored by Office of Equity and Diversity Issues at Southeast Missouri State University.
-Individual tickets and tables are available for purchase through the Show Me Center box office at (573) 651-5000 or http://www.showmecenter.biz/.
-For more information, contact the Office of Equity and Diversity Issues at (573) 651-2524 or email@example.com.
+Individual tickets and tables are available for purchase through the Show Me Center box office at 573-651-5000 or www.semo.edu/mlk.
+For more information, contact the Office of Equity & Diversity Issues at 573-651-2524 or email@example.com.

-However you choose to celebrate our newest national holiday, we encourage you to seek ways you can work in your community to help make our America a place of freedom, opportunity, fairness and justice, which are the hallmarks of the American dream.
-Enjoy the holiday and do something good in your community – remember to support the MLK Day of Service as “A Day ON, not a Day Off.”
+If you choose to celebrate, we encourage you to seek ways you can work in your community to help make America a place of freedom, opportunity, fairness, and justice, which are hallmarks of the American dream.
+Enjoy the holiday, and do something positive in your community – remembering to support the MLK Day of Service as “A Day On, Not a Day Off.”